philipp2604/LiteUa/README.md

 ### 📦 Dependencies & Licenses

-While the **LiteUa** core library is strictly dependency-free to ensure ease of licensing, the **Test Projects** utilize external packages (e.g., xUnit, Microsoft.NET.Test.Sdk) to ensure code quality and protocol correctness.
+While the **LiteUa** core library is low-dependency to ensure ease of licensing, the **Test Projects** utilize external packages (e.g., xUnit, Microsoft.NET.Test.Sdk) to ensure code quality and protocol correctness.

 For a full list of dependencies used in the test environment, please refer to:
 📄 **[THIRD-PARTY-PACKAGES.md](./tests/LiteUa.Tests/THIRD-PARTY-PACKAGES.md)**